mar10/wsgidav/docs/source/user_guide_access.rst

 .. note::
    Some known quirks of Microsoft's "WebFolder" client are listed below.

-   See als greenbytes `Web Folder Client (MSDAIPP.DLL) Versions and Issues List
+   See also greenbytes `Web Folder Client (MSDAIPP.DLL) Versions and Issues List
    <http://greenbytes.de/tech/webdav/webfolder-client-list.html>`_.